On the equivalence between graph isomorphism testing and function approximation with GNNs: Introduction

+Building on this theoretical framework, we identify an opportunity to increase the expressive power of the second-order Invariant Graph Network ($2$-IGN) in a tractable way by considering a ring of invariant matrices under addition and multiplication.
+We show that the resulting model, which we refer to as \emph{Ring-GNN}, is able to distinguish between non-isomorphic regular graphs where $2$-IGN provably fails.
+We illustrate these gains numerically in prediction tasks on synthetic and real graphs.

-Summary of main contributions: \begin{itemize} \item We show the equivalence between graph isomorphism testing and approximation of permutation-invariant functions for analyzing the expressive power of graph neural networks. \item We introduce a language of sigma algebra for studying the representation power of graph neural networks, which unifies both graph isomorphism testing and function approximation, and use this framework to compare the power of some GNNs and other methods. \item We propose Ring-GNN, a tractable extension of order-2 Graph $G$-invariant Networks that uses the ring of matrix addition and multiplication.
-We show this extension is necessary and sufficient to distinguish Circular Skip Links graphs. \end{itemize}
+Summary of main contributions: \begin{itemize} \item We show the equivalence between testing for graph isomorphism and approximating of permutation-invariant functions on graphs as perspectives for characterizing the expressive power of GNNs. \item We further show that the expressive power of GNNs can be described by the sigma-algebra that they induce on the graph space, which unifies the two perspectives above and enables us to compare the expressive power of different GNNs variants. \item We propose Ring-GNN, a tractable extension of $2$-IGN that explores the ring of matrix addition and multiplication, which is more expressive than $2$-IGN and achieves good performances on practical tasks. \end{itemize}

-\section{Related work}
+\section{Related Work}